 Daily Reading, Spelling Practice and KIRF and Target practice is encouraged.

 Various online websites and additional learning platforms are encouraged via our Learning Zone in the Childrens Section and use of sites such as Times Tables Rock Stars is strongly encouraged.
+We also provide a variety of additional optional activities to complete at home via both our school website and through our rolling enrichment program of activities linked to special events throughout the school year, details of which are sent directly via parent pay or detailed in our school newsletter.

 If you wish to discuss any aspects of our curriculum or find out more please pop into the school office or email us and we will be happy to tell you more.
 All documents are available in paper format, free of charge if you contact the school.